artembatura/zero-scriptsjs/README.md

 ## Features explanation

 - **Modular**.
-Availability to install **only** used packages.
+Availability to install only used packages.
 Most of the popular alternatives install all dependencies no matter what you use.
 For example, CRA ships with ESLint/Babel/etc without the possibility of choosing what you needed.
 - **Zero Configuration**.
 Project ships a reasonably good configuration at default.
 No additional configuration needed for the most projects.
 - **Extensible**.
 Easy to add a required features by installing additional packages.
 Or extend it locally with special API.
 - **Universal**.
 Project tied to concrete tool.
-For example, you cannot build ecosystem with Neutrino which will use Rollup as a build tool.
+For example, you cannot build ecosystem with Neutrino which will use Rollup as a bundler tool.
 - **Customizable**.
-Easy to modify some parts of tool configuration by passing options.
+Easy to modify some parts of bundler configuration by passing options.
 For example, you need to add additional Babel plugin/loader to Webpack configuration.

 # License